itcarroll/basic-R-lesson/docs/_slides/functions.md

 ===

 Question
-: Can you explain the result of entering `first(counts)` into the console?
+: Can you explain the result of entering `first(income)` into the console?

 Answer
 : {:.fragment} The function caused an error, which prompted the interpreter to